 Patient resources: NCI Cancer Center directory | Susan G. Komen | TNBC Foundation

-Disclaimer: Health Evidence Digest provides general information about clinical trials and FDA regulatory processes for educational purposes.
+Disclaimer: Health Evidence Digest provides general information about FDA approvals and health research for educational purposes.
 This content is not a substitute for professional medical advice.
-Datopotamab deruxtecan (Dato-DXd/Datroway) is not yet FDA-approved for triple-negative breast cancer.
-Treatment decisions for metastatic TNBC should be made in close consultation with a qualified oncologist who can account for your individual diagnosis and treatment history.
+The TNBC indication for Datroway was approved under accelerated approval; continued approval may be contingent upon confirmatory trial results.
+Treatment decisions for metastatic TNBC should be made in close consultation with a qualified oncologist who can account for your individual diagnosis, treatment history, and tumor biology.

 M. Rodriguez is a Certified Surgical Technologist (CST), Certified Medical Assistant (CMA), and Billing and Coding Associate (CCA) with over 17 years of experience in clinical and administrative healthcare settings.
 Health Evidence Digest was founded to bring evidence-based analysis of FDA actions, clinical trials, and health research to both healthcare professionals and patients navigating complex medical decisions.